 When standing, Your Center of mass is not moving.

-While falling however, potential energy is converted to kinetic energy until the center of mass hits the ground
+While falling however, potential energy is converted to kinetic energy until

 As you sit reading this post, the computer you're using is hard at work.

 For this post i want to talk specifically about fiber optics.